FEAR GOD READING PLAN

 -

-This week we start our focus on Exodus 34:6-7 with “Compassion” (Hebrew Rakhum]; God's tender heart toward His people and His care for the suffering.
-To get an idea of what the Bible writers mean by “Compassion” and how its related to “womb”, check out this 5 minute video.
+This week we start our focus on Exodus 34:6-7 with the first two words “Compassion” (Hebrew Rakhum) and “Gracious” (Hebrew Khanun or Khen).
+To get an idea of what the Bible writers mean by “Compassion” and how it's related to “womb”, check out this 5 minute video.
+And to get an idea of what the Bible writers mean by Gracious, check out this 4 minute video.

 -